aylorbrown/root-react/README.md

                       value = tempValue
                   )
               } else {
-                  // reseting seconds to a different value setSeconds(MAXSECONDS);
+                  // reset seconds to a different value setSeconds(MAXSECONDS);
                   // resets the number of reps
                   setNumberReps(reps => reps - 1);